Leadership

-The Museum lifts the veil of secrecy on the hidden world of intelligence and espionage—exploring its successes and failures, challenges and controversies.
+Every nation considers intelligence essential to its national security.
+The Museum lifts the veil of secrecy on the hidden world of intelligence, exploring its successes and failures, challenges, and controversies.

-Learn more about open positions at the Spy Museum.
+Learn more about the International Spy Museum's Leadership Team

 The Museum's contact information.